Forchapeatl/MERN-CRUD-Contact-List-App/Readme.md

-# MERN STACK CRUD APP
+# MERN CRUD Contact List APP

 Hi!
 I'm Debjit, a **MERN Stack Developer**.
 This is a simple **REALTIME CRUD** App.
 I have created it with **React JS** in frontend, **Node.js, Express.js** in backend and **MongoDB** for storing data.